jimlinntu/ubuntu-on-ubuntu-setup/README.md

     -rw-------  1 libvirt-qemu kvm           0  二  20 23:50 test
     ```

-* In order to make the shared folder permanent, you need to modify your `/etc/fstab/` in your guest machine.
+* In order to make the shared folder permanent, you need to add this line into your `/etc/fstab` in your guest machine.
     ```
-    TODO
+    label    /home/ubuntu-virt/shared/      9p  trans=virtio,rw    0   0
     ```
+* Add these lines inside `/etc/initramfs-tools/modules` and then update the initramfs by `sudo update-initramfs -u`:
+    ```
+    9p
+    9pnet
+    9pnet_virtio
+    ```

+* That's all!
+You've successfully set up a virtual machine!

 ## FAQ